Joseph H. Bearns Prize

-The Joseph H. Bearns Prize in Music was established on February 3, 1921, by Lillia M. Bearns in memory of her father.
-The purpose of the prize is to encourage talented young composers in the United States.
-Administered by Columbia University, the prize is open to United States citizens who are between 18 and 25 years old.
-It is divided into two categories: larger-form works (such as orchestral and choral compositions) and smaller-form works (such as solos, quartets, and sextets).
-The Joseph H. Bearns Prize is one of the most significant awards granted to young American composers, and in 2006, it amounted to a total of $7,200.
+The Joseph H. Bearns Prize in Music was established on February 3, 1921, through a bequest by Lillia M. Bearns in memory of her father, Joseph H. Bearns.
+The purpose of the prize is to encourage and financially support talented young composers in the United States.

+Administered by Columbia University, the prize is open to United States citizens between 18 and 25 years old.
+The competition is divided into two categories: larger-form works, such as orchestral and choral compositions, and smaller-form works, including solos, quartets, and sextets.
+The Joseph H. Bearns Prize is one of the most significant awards granted to emerging young American composers, and in 2006, it amounted to $7,200.